ayrbox/summitwealth/src/contents/other-services.md

       on your family and loved ones.
     </p>
     <p>
-      Please let your adviser know if this is a service you are interested in exploring and we will make an introduction to our preferred partner.
+      Please let us adviser know if this is a service you are interested in exploring and we will make an introduction to our preferred partner.
     </p>
   </div>